-Overtime notification will be filled using the Township's notification system (e.g. Active911) or similar electronic equivalent.
-Notification will be sent to all eligible employees.
-Employees will have 15 minutes to respond, and the Battalion Chief, shift commander, or shift captain who is filling the overtime will have 15 minutes to respond back the employees who is being awarded the overtime, unless unforeseen operational duties require an extended time.
+Overtime notification will be filled using the Township's notification system (e.g., Active911) or similar electronic equivalent.
+Notification will be sent to all eligible Employees.
+Employees will have fifteen (15) minutes to respond, and the Battalion Chief, shift commander, or shift captain who is filling the overtime will have fifteen (15) minutes to respond back to the Employees who are being awarded the overtime, unless unforeseen operational duties require an extended time.